|

 Jung classified feeling and thinking as 'rational' functions in distinction to sensation and intuition, which are 'irrational' in attitude.
 What he means is that thinking and feeling follow a predictable order.
 Rational thinking is based on cause and effect reasoning and is bond to logic.
 Feeling, although seemingly irrational, can be studied and understood.
 Deep emotions are predictably created by reinforcement and their history, symptoms, and outcomes can be rationally traced -- hence the existence of psychology and psychiatry.
 The big, growling dog causes fear; we have seen big dogs before; we know what they can do.
 To stick one's hand out towards the jaws of the dog would be, as we say, 'irrational.'

 By comparison, the other two functions, intuition and sensation, produce psychic contents immediately and without reflection.
 We round the corner and see a dog.
 We consider it to be real.
 There is no evidence for its reality except that we are convinced that what we see and hear in the street is real.
 We are completely sure the dog is real but that convincement is irrational because it is not based on orderly thinking or feeling.
 We did not reach a conclusion after investigation: the dog is real no matter what we think or feel about it.
 It exists independent of rationality.
 The intuition helps us size up the moment.
 Rationality tells us we are safe because the dog is tied up, but the intuition notices something is wrong.
 Something doesn't feel right and in another moment we understand this because the owner takes out a knife and cuts the leash.
 And indeed, it was proved to be true.
 Sensation provides us with the experience of the real; intuition with truth.
 Neither of these are rational or deductive.
 They appear complete and fully developed the moment they occur in our consciousness.
 Therefore, they are in origin and content, irrational.
+The owner didn't act rationally and the intuition didn't track the danger rationally; the intuition just knew that something was wrong.

 The arrangement of the four functions into two pairs (rational and irrational) produces a cross or, as Jung was later to describe it, a mandala.
 Thinking and feeling always oppose each other on the rational axis, sensation and intuition on the irrational.
 Opposite functions, Jung went on to find, tend to suppress each other, so that when thinking is dominant feeling is unconscious, and vice versa.
 Thus, the four dominant types tend each of them to have an Achilles' heal, or weak function that expresses through the unconscious in a fashion that is less articulate and more psychologically insecure and helpless.
 These are called the superior and inferior functions, respectively.